bnbullock/Pewlett-Hackard-Analysis/README.md

 ### Retiring Employees by Title

 - From the list below we are able to determine that there are 90,398 employees who meet the criteria for the retirement package.
-A summary list and a sample list are provided below for reference.
+A summary list and a sample list are both provided below for reference.
 - A closer examination shows that 63.8% of employees are either Senior Staff or Senior Engineers.
 These employees have a lot knowledge and it would be wise to have them transfer as much information as possible to new employees or their junior counterparts.
 - It should also be noted that there are 2 managers who are likewise eligible for retirement.
-As this is a leadership position it is important that new managers are vetted and become understudies as soon as possible to ensure a smooth transition.
+As this is a leadership position it is important that new managers are vetted and become understudies as soon as possible to ensure that proper leadership is in place to ensure a smooth transition.

 ### Employee Groups Qualifying for the Retirement Package